 Take one guess what the fee was to ship my dive equipment.

 You guessed it.
 It was 75 dollars each way.

 How to get to Raja Ampat the RIGHT way

 There is a time to cheap out and a time not cheap out!
-DO NOT fly the cheap route from Jakarta to Sorong.
+DO NOT fly the cheap route from either Jakarta to Sorong or Bali to Sorong.
 It’s not worth the headache – especially if you’re traveling with expensive checked luggage!

 And there’s less of a chance you’ll arrive sick and/or exhausted, neither of which you want, especially if you’re getting on a boat!
 More here.

 Flying to Sorong?
 Lounge it while you wait!